 In 2018, the Asthma and Allergy Foundation of America estimated that nearly 50 million Americans each year acquire a chronic illness related to allergies; in fact, allergies are the sixth leading cause of chronic illness in the United States.
-Molekule utilizes an innovative nanotechnology that breaks down pollutants at a molecular level.
+Molekule utilizes innovative nanotechnology that breaks down pollutants at a molecular level.
 Molekule will continue developing their air-purifying nanotechnology in 2019, bringing their vision of a pollution-free world one step closer to reality.

-2. Open Robotics
+2. Open Robotics (Robotics):

-Open Robotics emerged as one of the top educators in the robotics space in 2018.
+Open Robotics emerged as one of the top players in the robotics space in 2018.
 The company’s open-source software has already been used to create a number of the leading robots on the market.
 In 2019, the company plans to optimize their software and hopes to become a household name in the near future.

 Since its establishment in 2002, SpaceX has introduced cutting-edge innovations into the commercial aerospace industry at an astonishing rate.
 In 2018, SpaceX pushed new limits.
 The company organized 18 successful shuttle launches and 48 satellite launches, delivered nearly 23,000 pounds of supplies to the International Space Station, and announced their intent to colonize Mars.
 This year, SpaceX will test their Mars spaceship prototype and assist NASA with new engines and boosters.

-4. Blue River Technology
+4. Blue River Technology (Agriculture):

-5. White Raven
+5. White Raven (Automotive):

 Founded in Israel, White Raven is redefining the way self-driving cars interact with their environments by utilizing a visual search engine that enables cars to recognize and analyze information like street signs and landmarks.
 In 2019, White Raven will develop deep learning, computer vision, and self-driving technologies.

-Dedicated to treating and curing the most common forms of childhood cancer, Novartis is a biotech company at the forefront of drug development.
+Dedicated to treating and curing the most common forms of childhood cancer, Novartis is a pharmaceutical company at the forefront of drug development.
 In 2018, Novartis held a number of clinical trials to test a new drug for B-cell acute lymphoblastic leukemia.
 Novartis’s treatment was the first gene therapy drug to be approved by the FDA, and the three-month remission rate for patients treated with this therapy surpassed 83%.
-In 2019, Novartis will continue to test this drug and hopes to fully eliminate the disease in the near future.
+Novartis will continue to test this drug and hopes to fully eliminate the disease in the near future.